-In December 2019, a cluster of patients with pneumonia of unknown cause was linked to a seafood wholesale market in Wuhan, China and were later confirmed to be infected with a novel coronavirus, known as 2019-nCoV.(4) The virus was subsequently renamed to SARS-CoVwith SARS-CoV, and 50% with the coronavirus responsible for Middle East respiratory syndrome (MERS-CoV), a member of the lineage C betacoronavirus.(5) COVID-19 is the infectious disease caused by SARS-CoV-2.
+In December 2019, a cluster of patients with pneumonia of unknown cause was linked to a seafood wholesale market in Wuhan, China and were later confirmed to be infected with a novel coronavirus, known as 2019-nCoV.(4) The virus was subsequently renamed to SARS-CoV-2 because it is similar to the coronavirus responsible for severe acute respiratory syndrome (SARS-CoV), a lineage B betacoronavirus.
+SARS-CoV-2 shares more than 79% of its sequence with SARS-CoV, and 50% with the coronavirus responsible for Middle East respiratory syndrome (MERS-CoV), a member of the lineage C betacoronavirus.(5) COVID-19 is the infectious disease caused by SARS-CoV-2.
 By January 2020 there was increasing evidence of human-to-human transmission as the number of cases rapidly began to increase in China.
+Despite unprecedented containment measures adopted by the Chinese government, SARS-CoV-2 rapidly spread across the world.
+The WHO declared the COVID-19 outbreak a public health emergency of international concern on 30th January 2020.
+Globally, as of 13th August 2021, there have been 205,338,159 confirmed cases of COVID-19, including 4,333,094 deaths, reported to the WHO.(6)